William Brice’s Surprising Journey in Art

 Promise and Mystery, YouTube,

 Artists’ journeys differ greatly.
-Many find their “artistic identity” early and stick with it.
+Many find their “artistic identity” early and stick with it, such as Monet.
 Others, like Picasso, restless by nature, appear to construct and reconstruct their artistic identities multiple times over their careers.
 William Brice belongs to this latter group.

 What’s interesting tonight is that you have one artist who looks like five different artists when you look at the different rooms and different stuff he does.